celo-org/epochs/README.md

 The Celo blockchain makes distributions to the community fund every epoch.

-The Celo blockchain makes distributions to the community fund every epoch.

 For an example, see [`communityFundDistributions.ts`](./communityFundDistributions.ts) which is a simple script that fetches and calculates community fund distributions for a given epoch.